Bank of England votes against another cash boost for now

 After a two-day meeting, the MPC voted not to buy more British government bonds, having already bought 375 billion pounds' worth since the 2008-09 economic slump.
 It also kept its main interest rate at the record-low 0.5 percent, as predicted.

-Sterling hit a five-week high against the euro after the Bank announcement, while gilts fell.
+Sterling hit a five-week high against the euro after the BoE announcement, while gilts fell.

-Attention will now turn to the quarterly inflation and growth forecast updates in the Bank's Inflation Report, which Governor Mervyn King will present on November 14.
+Attention will now turn to the quarterly inflation and growth forecast updates in the BoE's Inflation Report, which Governor Mervyn King will present on November 14.

 Britain has not fully recovered the output lost in the wake of the financial crisis, while the euro zone's debt problems, government tax hikes and spending cuts to reduce the budget deficit and banks' reluctance to lend are all weighing on the economy.